DependableSystemsLab/AChecker/README.md

   ```

 ## Getting Started
-**Note:** We tested all scripts provided in this package on a Ubuntu 20.04 LTS machine.
+**Note:** We tested all scripts provided in this package on an Ubuntu 20.04 LTS machine.

 ### Requirements
 * Python 3.8+